Query Attack by Multi-Identity Surrogates: The proposed QueryNet

 In the backward propagation, QueryNet adjusts its surrogates by the victim's output.
 Instead of using pre-trained surrogates prior knowledge \cite{cheng2019improving, guo2019subspace, yang2020learning}, our surrogates approximate $V$ by training only on past query pairs $D=(X^q, \mathcal{V}(X^q))$ to minimize an MSE loss as in \cite{du2019query, yang2020learning, ma2020metasimulator}, i.e.,

 Unlike existing methods \cite{du2019query, yang2020learning}, QueryNet exploits multi-identity surrogates by using them as transferable attackers and transferability evaluators, pursing high similarity on both prediction and gradient, which raises a higher requirement on surrogate’s approximation of the victim than focusing on one part.
 Therefore, in the self-adjustment of QueryNet, we alter also surrogates' architectures by NAS.
 NAS optimizes DNN's parameters and architecture by the training data and validation data respectively.
-QueryNet optimizes surrogates by an increasing amount of data, so we train both parameters and architecture by randomly sampled past query pairs.
+The query pairs are generated naturally as the attack proceeds.
+For example, in attacking 9500 correctly-classified samples, we first add perturbations to them and query a victim.
+Then according to the query feedback, 500 adversarial examples are successfully crafted, so we repeat the same query process for the rest of 9000 samples, and get 9500+9000=18500 query pairs in total after 2 attack iterations.
+In the later iterations, more query pairs would be similarly generated and recorded for optimizing QueryNet surrogates' parameters and architecture by randomly sampling from all query pairs.
 This step is denoted as $S' = \mathcal{O}(S, D)$, meaning that the surrogate is trained from $S$ to $S'$ until convergence.
 In this paper, PC-DARTS \cite{xu2020pc} is adopted here for its high performance and efficiency on time and memory.

 Through our novel NAS training for attackers, the PS and GS of surrogates both increase during the attack, leading to a precise approximation for the victim.
 We demonstrate this by an example in Fig. \ref{fig:psgs}.
 The PS (indicated by consistency) and GS (indicated by transferability) quickly increase after a few attack iterations, validating the effectiveness of our NAS optimization.
 The query time here means average query for each sample, and since attackers generally produce many AEs \cite{ma2020metasimulator, yang2020learning, zhang2020dual}, the data is sufficient for convergence on a good solution.